-One of the nation’s top recruiters, Andy Slaggert will be entering his 28th season with Notre Dame hockey in 2020-21, having been elevated to associate head coach in the summer of 2017.
+One of the nation’s top recruiters, Andy Slaggert will be entering his 26th season with Notre Dame hockey in 2018-19, having served the previous eight seasons in an associate coach role before being elevated to associate head coach in the summer of 2017.

 “He is the best recruiter for Notre Dame,” head coach Jeff Jackson said upon Slaggert’s most recent promotion.
 “Andy is also extremely important to our players, from the time they are introduced to Notre Dame to long after they become alumni.
 He is more than a hockey coach to our young men, he’s a life coach to them.
 Andy has been immensely loyal to Notre Dame and the Irish hockey family.”

 Slaggert holds the unique distinction of having played for the first two coaches of the modern era of Notre Dame hockey —Lefty Smith and Ric Schafer — while also serving as an assistant coach for Schafer, Dave Poulin and Jackson.

 Slaggert’s keen eye for talent on the recruiting trail was evidenced during the 2016-17 NHL season when a record 10 former Notre Dame hockey players appeared in the league, including back-to-back Stanley Cup champions Ian Cole and Bryan Rust of the Pittsburgh Penguins.
 In addition to Cole and Rust, Vince Hinostroza (Chicago), Stephen Johns (Dallas), Anders Lee (New York Islanders), Kyle Palmieri (New Jersey), Riley Sheahan (Detroit), Robbie Russo (Detroit) and T.J.
 Tynan (Columbus) also skated in the NHL in 2016-17.